 Working together, SharePoint and knowledge management are complementary to each other.
 First, let’s look at the benefits of SharePoint as a Knowledge Base Software:

 Effortless Onboarding for Microsoft Users

-In addition to that, using SharePoint is multi-functional.
+In addition to that, SharePoint knowledge management is multi-functional.
 You can use it as your organization’s file system, knowledge repository, knowledge sharing, knowledge management solution, document management system, knowledge assets, document collaboration platform, and much more.
-You can SharePoint to write business systems, content creation or classification of a web part and company, knowledgebase platform, etc.

 SharePoint is your Organization’s Wikipedia